Apraxia is a possible secondary effect of brain damage that causes difficulty with executing coordinated muscle

 Once you have practiced enough articulation exercises, you can now combine your skills together and practice coordination.
 Some coordination exercises you can use are:

 - Say “puh, tuh, kuh” three times.
 You can start slow, but try to gradually increase your speed.

-These exercises will get you started on your way to overcoming apraxia.
+These exercises will get you started on your way to overcoming apraxia of speech.

 Understanding Apraxia After Brain Damage

 Apraxia is a motor disorder that makes it difficult to perform purposeful movements, such as speech.
 It occurs after damage to parts of the brain in charge of motor control.

-By engaging neuroplasticity through exercise, however, it is possible to treat apraxia and regain full control of your muscles.
+By engaging neuroplasticity through exercise, however, it may be possible to treat apraxia and regain full control of your muscles.

 Featured Image: ©iStock/Lordn